Lee Jin-sung

-Lee Jin-sung (born 5 August 1956) was the 6th President of the Constitutional Court of South Korea, appointed by Moon Jae-in on November 24, 2017.
+Lee Jin-sung (born 5 August 1956) was the 6th President of the Constitutional Court of South Korea, appointed by Moon Jae-in on 24 November 2017.

 Early life

-Born in Busan on August 5, 1956.
-He graduated from Gyeonggi High School and Seoul National Law School.
+Born in Busan on 5 August 1956, he graduated from Gyeonggi High School and Seoul National Law School.

-He passed the 19th Bar Examination in 1977 and completed the 10th course at the Judicial Research and Training Institute,Appointed a judge in 1983, he served as a research judge at the Supreme Court, a professor at the Judicial Research and Training Institute, and as chief judge of the Seoul District Court.
-In 2005,While serving as chief justice of the Seoul High Court, he ruled in favor of the state in a lawsuit filed by an actress alleging that her privacy was violated when a prison guard posted a photo of her in prison uniform,While serving as Deputy Director of the Court Administration Office, he participated as a representative of the Court in the discussions on the revision of the Constitutional Court Act in the 18th National Assembly.
+He passed the 19th Bar Examination in 1977 and completed the 10th course at the Judicial Research and Training Institute.
+Appointed a judge in 1983, he served as a research judge at the Supreme Court, a professor at the Judicial Research and Training Institute, and chief judge of the Seoul District Court.
+In 2005, while serving as chief justice of the Seoul High Court, he ruled in favor of the state in a lawsuit filed by an actress alleging that her privacy was violated when a prison guard posted a photograph of her in prison uniform.
+While serving as Deputy Director of the Court Administration Office, he participated as a representative of the court in discussions on revisions to the Constitutional Court Act in the 18th National Assembly.